armel/ICSMeter/README.md

 ## Preparation

-I will detail here the procedure to deploy IC705SMeter and IC705MultiMeter applications on the same M5Stack.
+I will detail here the procedure to deploy ICSMeter and ICMultiMeter applications on the same M5Stack.

 ### Step 1 - Compile

 Start by compiling your applications, as you used to do.
 Nothing changes here.
-For example, start by compiling the IC705SMeter application.
-Then do the same with the IC705MultiMeter application.
+For example, start by compiling the ICSMeter application.
+Then do the same with the ICMultiMeter application.

 ### Step 2 - Collecting the binary files

-That's it, you have compiled the IC705SMeter and IC705MultiMeter application?
+That's it, you have compiled the ICSMeter and ICMultiMeter application?
 It's perfect.

 Each compilation has produced a binary.
 It is this binary that is sent / flashed to your M5Stack, via the USB connection.

-Go to the root of the IC705SMeter folder, which contains the whole project.
+Go to the root of the ICSMeter folder, which contains the whole project.
 And go to the :

 - `.pio/build/m5stack-basic-grey`, if you compiled for a GREY or BASIC M5Stack
 - `.pio/build/m5stack-core2`, if you compiled for M5Stack CORE2 or AWS